 Today we feature a guest post from Ty Magnin, the director of marketing at Appcues.
 Appcues is a customer engagement software that helps marketers and product people improve their user onboarding, code-free.
+They will go over what goes into creating a retargeting strategy.

 Coming up short on conversion efforts can hurt a company’s bottom line.
 It’s important to convert new users into paying customers, but driving new conversions takes more than just good user onboarding.
 It takes parallel efforts across email, sales calls, webinars, whitepapers, technical support, and a smart retargeting strategy.